New Plymouth Observatory

 Atop Marsland Hill (great views!) is this wee observatory.
 Also on the hill is the cacophonous 37-bell Kibby Carillon , a huge automated...

-The austere Church of St Mary, built in 1846, is NZ's oldest stone church and its newest cathedral!
-Its graveyard has the headstones of...
+The austere Church of St Mary (1846) is NZ's oldest stone church and its newest cathedral!
+Its graveyard has the headstones of early...

 Pukekura Park information

 The pick of New Plymouth's parks, Pukekura has 49 hectares of gardens, playgrounds, trails, streams, waterfalls, ponds and display houses.
-Rowboats (per half-hour $10, December and January only) meander across the main lake (full of arm-sized eels), next to which the Tea House serves light meals.
-The technicoloured Festival of Lights here draws the summer crowds, as does the classically English cricket oval.
+Rowboats (per half-hour $10, December and January only) meander across the main lake (full of arm-sized eels), next to which the Tea House serves light meals (and fudge!).
+The technicoloured Festival of Lights here draws the summer crowds, as does the classically English cricket oval .